-- The text file must have at least three columns, separated by spaces or tabs. - For each row, one column must specify the clip name, one column must specify the mark in point, and one column must specify the duration. - Spaces in names are not allowed. - Timecode can be formatted with separators or without separators.
+- The text file must have at least three columns, separated by spaces or tabs. - For each row, one column must specify the clip name, one column must specify the mark in point, and one column must specify the duration. - The clip name can include a path, or it can be a simple clip name with no path.
+Spaces in the path/name are not allowed. - The format for specifying a path with the clip name is volume:/binname/clipname.
+For example, V:/default/Clip_1. - If the clip name has no path, the clip must be in the current bin. - Timecode can be formatted with separators or without separators.
 If without separators, it must be in format HHMMSSFF.
 If with separators, it can be in single-digit format H:M:S:F, it can be in double-digit format HH:MM:SS:FF, or it can have the single-digit and double-digit formats combined.
 Colon, semicolon, period, and comma are all legal timecode separators. - Timecode values are allowed to be out of range, as AppCenter normalizes timecode values when the playlist is played out.
-For example, if in the text file, the seconds value is greater than 60, as in 00:25:75:00, AppCenter rounds up the minutes value and converts the timecode to 00:26:15:00. - You can specify sections in the imported playlist by adding a row at the beginning of a section that contains just the <section> specifier.
+For example, if in the text file, the seconds value is greater than 60, as in 00:25:75:00, AppCenter rounds up the minutes value and converts the timecode to 00:26:15:00.

+• You can specify sections in the imported playlist by adding a row at the beginning of a section that contains just the <section> specifier.